fritzone/obfy/README.md

 # Some requirements

 The code is written also with "older" compilers in mind, so not all the latest and greatest features of C++14 and 17 are being included.
 CLang version 3.4.1 happily compiles the source code, so does g++ 4.8.2.
-Visual Studio 2015, Update 3 is also compiling the code.
+Visual Studio 2015 is also compiling the code.

 Unit testing is done using the Boost Unit test framework.
 The build system for the unit tests is CMake and there is support for code coverage (the last two were tested only under linux).